IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 #### Tree-Sitter in WebAssembly

-As stated earlyer tree-sitter creates a parser in c and i wrote my programm in Rust.
+As stated earlier tree-sitter creates a parser in c and I wrote my program in Rust.
-Turns our compiling a Rust programm that calles external C functions to WebAssembly creates something called "**ABI-Incompatabilities**".
+Turns our compiling a Rust program that calls external C functions to WebAssembly creates something called "**ABI-Incompatibilities**".
-I wish i could tell you how i solved that, but to be honest, i don't want to talk about this exerience, since it was extremly painfull.
+I wish I could tell you how I solved that, but to be honest, I don't want to talk about this experience, since it was extremely painful.

-In short i found a [project](https://github.com/shadaj/tree-sitter-c2rust) that ports the C code to Rust and all my issues diasappeard.
+In short, I found a [project](https://github.com/shadaj/tree-sitter-c2rust) that ports the C code to Rust and all my issues disappeared.
 This is the second reason for me to move away from tree-sitter.

 ### The Editor

 Next we need a web-based editor.
-There are a cupple options, here are a few:
+There are a couple options, here are a few:

 - [Monaco-Editor](https://microsoft.github.io/monaco-editor/)
 - [CodeMirror](https://codemirror.net/)
 - [ACE Editor](https://ace.c9.io/)

-None of them have build in language clients, but all of them have extensions that provides one.
+None of them have built in language clients, but all of them have extensions that provides one.

 - Monaco-Editor: [monaco-languageclient](https://github.com/TypeFox/monaco-languageclient)
 - CodeMirror: [@shopify/codemirror-language-client](https://github.com/shopify/theme-tools), [codemirror-languageserver](https://github.com/FurqanSoftware/codemirror-languageserver), [codemirror-languageservice](https://github.com/remcohaszing/codemirror-languageservice)